 Investment Management: What Really Matters

 Many prospective clients ask us about how we think about portfolio and investment management.
+There are several ways an investor might think about investing, but generally, they can all be classified into one of three broad approaches.
 The first approach, which we’ll call the Conventional Approach, usually involves a smart person (the portfolio manager) with a crystal ball in one hand and stack of analysis in the other.
 The underlying assumption is that with enough brainpower and a clear enough crystal ball, the manager can outsmart the market, making more money for investors in the process.
 Intuitively, this has a lot of appeal and would seem to make sense; unfortunately, the evidence doesn’t support this.
 Over time, fewer than 20% of these conventional (or “active”) portfolio managers outperform their respective benchmarks because the effort to beat the market costs more than it yields in extra returns.
 So, why not just look back at the last 5 or 10 years and see who did well and then use only those managers?
 While intuitively one would expect this to be helpful, again, the evidence disappoints: how well a manager has done over the last 5 or 10 years tells us next-to-nothing about how he or she is likely to do over the next 5 or 10 years.